Eben60/GivEmXL.jl/docs/src/index.md

 ### From the point of view of developer

-After, or on the course of, finishing to program what your package is expected to do, define the parameter and units to be communicated to your app.
+After, or in the course of, finishing to program what your package is expected to do, define the parameter and units to be communicated to your app.
 Those can be transferred by way of cli parameter, or through a file in XLSX format.
 In our toy example the plotting format can be passed as cli parameter, e.g.
 ```
 $ >  rcex.sh --plotformat PDF
 ```